nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/Figma Demo For Bijli.md

 	- Main component is a filled diamond shaped & purple in color
 	- Instance of the component is a blank diamond
 	- All instances will be linked to the main component
+	- Any change in the layout of the master component will be reflected in it's instances.
+	- You can also detach any instance from it's masster component
-- Components can be accessed from assets menu
+- Components can be accessed from assets menu & the properties for them are located in the right sidebar.

 ---